soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

 place of the annulus.

-Alternative, one may seek for a bestmost match on the diagonal positions on the circle.
+Alternative, one may seek for a bestmost match on the diagonal positions on the annulus.
 This approach leads to tiles with diagonal diameter of \\(w\\).
 How does this change affect or modify our previous results?